 2) Once credit is approved and the promissory note has been received by the lender, The University of Toledo will receive an electronic loan certification request.

 3) The University of Toledo will determine eligibility and submit the electronic loan certification to the lender.

-4) Effective February 14, 2010 there are new loan disclosure, acceptance and self-certification processes that have been added to the loan process.
+4) There are loan disclosure, acceptance and self-certification processes that have been added to the loan process.
 Check with your lender to determine the deadlines for each process.

 5) Alternative loan funds will be disbursed to the student account once all eligibility requirements are met and the funds have been received from the lender.